City of Mandurah

 Population and household forecasts, 2011 to 2036, prepared by .id (opens a new window), the population experts, March 2015.

 There were 763 people estimated to be living in non-private dwellings in the City of Mandurah in 2011.
-The number of persons in non-private dwellings in the City of Mandurah is expected to increase to 1,343 persons in 2026 and with a gain 1,623 persons in 2036.
+The number of persons in non-private dwellings in the City of Mandurah is expected to increase to 1,343 persons in 2026 and to 1,623 persons in 2036.

 Between 2011 and 2026, Madora Bay is forecast to experience the greatest change, with a gain of 320 persons in non-private dwellings.
 This is due to an increase of persons in non-private dwellings aged 75 years and over, which is predominantly aged care.